 Financial assets in this category are those that are designated by management upon initial recognition or are mandatorily required to be measured at fair value under IFRS 9.
-Management only designates an instrument at FVPL upon initial recognition when one of the following criteria are met.
-Such designation is determined on an instrument-by-instrument basis:
+Management only designates an instrument at FVPL upon initial recognition.

 The designation eliminates, or significantly reduces, the inconsistent treatment that would otherwise arise from measuring the assets or recognizing gains or losses on them on a different basis.